rgc99/irrigation_unlimited/README.md

 ### 7.7.
 Service `load_schedule`

 Reload a schedule.
 This will allow an edit to an existing schedule.
 All fields are optional except the `schedule_id`.
 If a field is specified then it is overwritten otherwise it is left untouched.
+This service does NOT save the new schedule in the event of a reload or HA restart, it will revert to the original configuration.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |